Branchio-oto-renal syndrome: Mechanism

 The genetics of branchio-oto-renal syndrome indicate it is inherited in an autosomal dominant manner with variable clinical manifestations affecting branchial, renal, and auditory development.
+Autosomal dominant inheritance indicates that the defective gene responsible for a disorder is located on an autosome, and only one copy of the gene is sufficient to cause the disorder, when inherited from a parent who has the disorder.
 The varying clinical expression of the disease between different families suggests that multiple loci may be involved.
-In 1992, using genetic linkage studies, the BOR gene is identified on chromosome 8, Subsequently, another locus on human chromosome 14 is identified, and several mutations are reported in genes EYA1, SIX1, and SIX5.
-Autosomal dominant inheritance indicates that the defective gene responsible for a disorder is located on an autosome, and only one copy of the gene is sufficient to cause the disorder, when inherited from a parent who has the disorder.
-This gene is involved in many facets of embryonic development and is important in the normal formation of many organs and tissues, including the ears, and kidneys before birth.
+In 1992, using genetic linkage studies, the BOR gene was identified on chromosome 8, Subsequently, another locus on human chromosome 14 was identified, and several mutations were reported in genes EYA1, SIX1, and SIX5.
+SINX1 is involved in many facets of embryonic development and is important in the normal formation of many organs and tissues, including the ears, and kidneys before birth.

 Diagnosis

 Diagnosis of BO syndrome or BOR syndrome is clinical, i.e. based on observing an appropriate combination of symptoms.

 Only about half of patients have a detectable genetic abnormality, mostly in the EYA1 gene, SIX1 gene or the SIX5 gene.